Spain - Country Commercial Guide

 • The Housing Rehabilitation and Urban Renewal Plan, with the objective of improving existing building stock, regardless of ownership, following the indicators set out in the long-term strategy for energy rehabilitation in the building sector in Spain.

-At the national level, the Ministry of Ecological Transitions is responsible for energy and environment.
+The Ministry of Ecological Transition (MITECO) is responsible at the national level for energy and environmental legislation.
 Its aim is to propose and execute the government’s policy on energy and the environment as Spain transitions to a more ecological and productive social model.
-Some areas related mainly to forestry environment and conservation, agricultural irrigation, marine reserves protection, among others, are under the Ministry of Agriculture, Fishing, and Food, always in conjunction with the Ministry of Ecological Transition.
-The autonomous regions, or regional governments, develop basic legislation in their territorial scope and approve regional environmental plans.
-At the local level, the main environmental powers of the municipalities relate to municipal environmental permits, urban waste, water treatment, air pollution and noise limits.
-Many Spanish cities and towns are successfully pioneering smart city projects with actions covering a wide range of population sizes, climatic conditions, geographic locations, city structures and activities.
+MITECO plays a supporting role in forestry environment and conservation, agricultural irrigation, marine reserves protection, among others, which are under the purview of Ministry of Agriculture, Fishing, and Food.
+The autonomous communities of Spain, or regional governments, develop basic legislation in their territorial scope and approve regional environmental plans.
+At the local level, the main environmental powers of the municipalities relate to municipal environmental permits, urban waste, water treatment, air pollution, and noise limits.
+Many Spanish cities and towns are successfully pioneering smart city projects with actions covering a wide range of population sizes, climatic conditions, geographic locations, city structures, and economic activities.
 Apart from these three levels, there are other national and regional bodies and agencies that take part in the enforcement of environmental law within specific sectors, such as hydrographic confederations, the Spanish Climate Change Office (OECC), and the police in charge of the protection of the environment (Seprona), among others.

 Leading Sub-Sectors